Eleonora Brown: Career

 Brown's primary acting role was in Two Women.
 In an interview about the movie, Brown stated that Sophia Loren, who played her mother, protected her from some of the underlying implications of the rape scene in the film.
-She also said that director Vittorio De Sica brought her to tears for the climatic final scene (upon hearing that the character played by Jean-Paul Belmondo had died) by saying that a telegram had arrived saying that Brown's parents had died in an accident.
+She also said that director Vittorio De Sica brought her to tears for the climactic final scene (upon hearing that the character played by Jean-Paul Belmondo had died) by saying that a telegram had arrived saying that Brown's parents had died in an accident.

 Brown appeared in a few other films in the 1960s, including The Sailor from Gibraltar, The Tiger and the Pussycat and Cuore matto... matto da legare, before choosing to retire from acting at age 19, after her appearance in The Young, the Evil, and the Savage (1968).

 Brown later attended John Cabot University in Rome, graduating with a degree in Business and Economics.
 She then worked as a translator at the Italian Parliament, while also doing voice acting, in both English and Italian, for two decades in Italy.

 Brown made her first screen appearance in 50 years in the 2018 Italian film Un Amore Così Grande (A Love So Big).
 The film focuses on the world of opera in Verona, Italy, and features performances by the operatic pop trio Il Volo.